Anywhere. Anytime. Always Moving Forward.

 Frequently Asked Questions

-Q: What is the difference between academic and professional development online?
+Q: What is the difference between academic and professional training online?

 Q: Can I use financial aid for professional development courses?

-A: Generally, no. Financial aid applies to eligible academic programs.
-However, other workforce training dollars may be available.
-Talk to the Workforce Development & Community Education team.
+A: Financial aid usually applies to academic programs.
+Some workforce funding options may be available—contact Workforce Development & Community Education for details.

 Q: Do personal enrichment courses appear on my college transcript?